amazing-rando/deep-lore/readme.md

 ![Lore loss and accuracy plots.](validation.png)

-With this in mind, loss and accuracy are carefully monitored and training was stopped at epoch 127,500 since training beyond this point results in [over-fitting](https://en.wikipedia.org/wiki/Overfitting).
+With this in mind, loss and accuracy of generated screenplays are carefully monitored and training was stopped at epoch 127,500 since training beyond this point results in [over-fitting](https://en.wikipedia.org/wiki/Overfitting).

 ## Dependencies